XiaopeiYang/word_soups/README.md

 ### Few-shot OOD comparisons

 These scripts train on 3 random splits of 16-shot ImageNet-1K. **"XD(cross dataset) "** stands for test accuracy on an OOD(out of distribution) dataset (FungiSmall).
 I didn't get the result, because CUDA is out of memory on my cip pool.
-Can you help me test it?

 | Method | Command to run | XD  |
 | ------ | -------------- | ------ |